 - a.
-Review all applications for completeness, particularly with the requirements of subsection 4.2.4.3 "Application for a Permit", and for compliance with the provisions and standards of the Local Law. - b.
+Review all applications for completeness, particularly with the requirements of subsection 230-17(L)(3) "Application for a Permit", and for compliance with the provisions and standards of the Local Law. - b.
 Review subdivision and other proposed new development, including manufactured home parks to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is located in an area of special flood hazard, all new construction and substantial improvements shall meet the applicable standards of Section 4.2.5, "Construction Standards", and in particular sub-section 4.2.5.1.1 "Subdivision Proposals". - c.
+If a proposed building site is located in an area of special flood hazard, all new construction and substantial improvements shall meet the applicable standards of Section 230-17(M)(4), "Construction Standards", and in particular subsection 230-17(N)(1) "Subdivision Proposals". - c.
 Determine whether any proposed development in an area of special flood hazard may result in physical damage to any other property (e.g. stream bank erosion and increased flood velocities).
 The Local Administrator may require the applicant to submit additional technical analyses and data necessary to complete the determination.